doolin/arscope/arscope.md

 1. Scopes provide a semantically convenient shorthand for SQL statements.
-1. Scopes can be chained, tremendously easing the cognitive load of creating the correct SQL for complicated queries.
+1. Scopes can be *chained*, tremendously easing the cognitive load of creating the correct SQL for complicated queries.

 # What we want to get out of this